 Click Close Toolbar to close the selected toolbar.

-Docking/floating dialogs

-When dialogs open, they are floating dialogs, unless they have been docked when LibreOffice was last opened.
-These floating dialogs can be docked by holding down the Ctrl key and double-clicking in a vacant area near the icons at the top of the floating dialog.
-The dialog will then dock in its last docked position on the workspace.
-After docking, you can resize the docked dialog and reposition in a new docked position.

-To undock a docked dialog and make it floating, hold down the Ctrl key and double-click in a vacant area near the icons at the top of the docked dialog.
-Alternatively, click and hold in a vacant area near the icons at the top of the docked dialog and drag it to a floating position.

 Context menus

-Context menus are a quick access to many menu functions and are opened by right-clicking on a paragraph, graphic, or other object.
-When a context menu opens, the functions or options available will be dependent on the object that has been selected.
-A context menu can be the easiest way to reach a function, especially if you are not sure where a function is located in the menus or toolbars.
+Context menus provide quick access to many menu functions.
+They are opened by right-clicking on a paragraph, graphic, or other object.
+When a context menu opens, the functions or options available will depend on the object that has been selected.
+A context menu can be the easiest way to reach a function, especially if you are not sure where the function is located in the menus or toolbars.

 Status bar

-The status bar is located at the bottom of the workspace provides information about the document and convenient ways to quickly change some features.
+The status bar is located at the bottom of the workspace.
+It provides information about the document and convenient ways to quickly change some features.
 It is similar in Writer, Calc, Impress, and Draw, but each LibreOffice component includes some component-specific items.
 An example of the Writer status bar is shown in Figure 8.